 Michigan Saves generally reviews contractor applications and documentation within a few days of submission.
 Missing information and documentation will extend the length of the review process.
-Once a contractor is authorized, Michigan Saves sends their information to the loan application center, where the contractor will be visible to customers by 6:00 AM the next day.
+Once a contractor is authorized, Michigan Saves automatically sends their information to the loan application center, where the contractor will be visible to customers immediately.